krakenh2020/EduPilotFrontend/README.md

 Jump to <https://localhost:8001> and you should get a Single Sign On login page.

 license
 -------

-LGPL-2.1-or-later License, Copyright (c) 2020 Peter Grassberger
+LGPL-2.1-or-later License, Copyright (c) 2020-2021 Peter Grassberger & KRAKEN consortium

-Peter Grassberger <p.grassberger@student.tugraz.at> is the Author.
+Peter Grassberger <p.grassberger@student.tugraz.at> is the original Author.

-TU Graz has exclusive right of use and the right to grant usage rights and does so as `LGPL-2.1-or-later`, also see agreement in german below.

-> Der/Die Auftragnehmer/in überträgt der TU Graz an den von ihm/ihr erzielten
-  Arbeitsergebnissen sämtliche wie immer gearteten unbeschränkten, ausschließlichen und übertragbaren Werknutzungsrechte, welche das Recht beinhalteten, die Arbeitsergebnisse auf alle dem Urheber/der Urheberin vorbehaltenen Arten zu benutzen oder benutzen zu lassen.
-Die TU Graz ist zur uneingeschränkten Ausübung der Rechte an den Arbeitsergebnissen berechtigt und hat das Recht, Dritten diese ausschließliche Nutzungsbefugnis zu übertragen oder diesen ein einfaches Nutzungsrecht einzuräumen.
-Die Übertragung oben genannter Rechte ist mit der Bezahlung des vereinbarten Entgelts abgegolten.
-Ein darüber hinaus gehendes Entgelt gebührt ausdrücklich nicht.